Reynau/space/README.md

 # Space
-Space is a canvas animated background working with PIXI.js to make your webpages look cool! :v:
+Space is a canvas animated background working with PIXI.js to make your webpages look cooler! :v:

 ## How to use it: